m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 ## How to Use

-1. Install the Folder Mapper extension from the VS Code Marketplace.
-2. Open the Folder Mapper view in the Activity Bar.
+1. Open the Folder Mapper sidebar in VS Code.
-3. Click "Select Folder to Map" and choose the folder you want to map.
+2. Click "Select Folder to Map" to choose the folder you want to map.
-4. (Optional) Click "Select Output Folder" to choose where to save the map file.
+3. (Optional) Click "Select Output Folder" to choose where to save the map file.
+4. Set the "Depth Limit" if you want to restrict the mapping depth (0 for unlimited).
-5. Click "Start Mapping" to begin the process.
+5. Click "Start Mapping" to generate the folder structure map.
-6. Once complete, the generated map file will open automatically in VS Code.

 Folder Mapper in action:
 ![Folder Mapper in Action](https://raw.githubusercontent.com/m0n0t0ny/folder-mapper/main/images/folder-mapper-demo.gif)